tiemonl/Classwork/Team project/Project deliverables/B Stage/WikiWikiStageB/B-stage-deliverables.md

 * Ryan Guard created the Archive feature, implemented it so that it stored on creation or edit of a page, and developed queries for data storage, retrieval for UI, and overall KT in how to use the psycopg2 library to interface with the database.
 * Liam Tiemon created the retrieval feature, worked with Elizabeth to implement it with the UI.
 * Christopher Groppe created postgresql database on AWS using a linux box to allow for the database to be better accessed and hosted on a robust server that we wouldn't have to worry about going down.
 * Ronnie Hoover created a test suite to ensure the quality of our code.
-* Ronnie Hoover created a test suite to ensure the quality of our code.